connery-io/connery-sdk/docs/quick-start-with-a-connector-development.md

 You can find the "Build connector" workflow in the "Actions" tab of the repository.

+### 5. (Run your action on the runner)

+Link to the Runner configuration page

 ### 5. Add a new action to the connector

+add new action

 ```
 npx --yes @connery-io/cli@latest add-action